Q. How long is the program?

 Q. Are any courses online?

 A. Four of the nursing core courses are offered in an on-line format.
+All of the nurse anesthesia didactic coursework is conducted in a classroom setting.

 Q. Where will students do clinicals?